 Metropolitan Community College expects students to conduct themselves in a manner appropriate for an educational setting.
 This includes complying with federal, state and municipal laws prohibiting certain activities in general and others that pertain to public school property and college-sponsored functions.
-Among these prohibited activities are civil disobedience, immoral conduct, libel, forgery, gambling, theft, vandalism, and the use and sale of alcoholic beverages and narcotics.
 Students who act inappropriately or who show disruptive behavior may be disciplined by MCC as well as face criminal charges.